fastapi/typer/docs/tutorial/subcommands/add-typer.md

-We'll start with the core ideas.
+We'll start with the core idea.

 To add a `typer.Typer()` app inside of another.